Device certificates

 Perform a proof of possession

-Cumulocity IoT platform uses X.509 certificates to authenticate end devices.
+Cumulocity platform uses X.509 certificates to authenticate end devices.
 The certificates work with a chain of trust: you can create trustworthy subcertificates with a trusted certificate.
 Each certificate consists of a public and a private part.
 Also see asymmetric encryption.

-Cumulocity IoT platform receives the public part of each certificate that is to be used for device authentication.
+Cumulocity platform receives the public part of each certificate that is to be used for device authentication.
 The assignment of the device to a tenant is also done by the certificate, since each certificate must be uniquely assigned.
 Performing the proof of possession steps filters out all certificates without prior proof of possession, giving preference to tenant mappings of certificates with a validated proof of possession.

 However, since the public part of a certificate (and the subcertificates) is not secret, anyone on the internet theoretically has access to it.
-A potential attacker could upload the public part of a certificate to Cumulocity IoT platform even if he does not have access to the private part of the certificate (thus not being the owner of the certificate).
-In this case the Cumulocity IoT platform cannot decide which uploader is the legitimate one, so the platform does not accept any reference to this certificate as valid, which would result in a DOS scenario.
+A potential attacker could upload the public part of a certificate to Cumulocity platform even if he does not have access to the private part of the certificate (thus not being the owner of the certificate).
+In this case the Cumulocity platform cannot decide which uploader is the legitimate one, so the platform does not accept any reference to this certificate as valid, which would result in a DOS scenario.

 To ensure verification of ownership by the uploader, a proof of possession is required by the platform.